Not everyone likes using herbicides.

 Again, weeds will grow where the conditions are right and consistent.

 On a lawn where you water every other day, it is difficult to keep weeds away.
 You help create an environment that keeps them nourished and thriving.
-Therefore, you only give the plants only what they need.
+Therefore, you should give the plants only what they need.

 On the other hand, vegetables may need more water to thrive.
 But, you can be selective on which ones need the most water and how often you need to do it.